chintanboghara/Networking-And-Protocols/HTTPS.md

 ### **HTTPS and SEO**

 Google has confirmed that **HTTPS is a ranking signal** for search engine optimization (SEO).
 Websites using HTTPS are given a slight ranking boost, and sites without HTTPS may see a drop in rankings, especially when dealing with sensitive content or e-commerce transactions.
 Additionally, **Google Chrome** and other browsers flag HTTP sites as "Not Secure," which can reduce user trust.

----

-Let me know if you need further clarification on how to implement HTTPS, SSL certificates, or related topics!